Course Outline

 • Create a repository of sales arguments.

-• Practice selecting and presenting sales arguments that are appropriate for addressing the customer's problems and goals.
+• Practice selecting and presenting sales arguments that align with the customer's problems and goals.

 Module 3